smithy-lang/smithy-swift/smithy-swift/design/DESIGN.md

 Swift has first class support for enums and the SDK should make use of them to provide a type safe interface.

-When no `name` is provided the enum name will be the same as the value, otherwise the Swift SDK will use the provided enum name.
+When no `name` is provided the enum name will be the same as the value albeit lowercased (as this is idiomatic), otherwise the Swift SDK will use the provided enum name.

 ```